ssfsx17/fight-rpg/08-Complex-Actions.md

 Teleport (1 Complex Action, 2 Move)
 - Removes 3 Block tokens from the opponent.
 - In Map Combat, this also moves you up to 20 feet away from your current position.

+## Debating

+Entrapment (1 Complex Action, 2 Block)
+- Attempts to do 1 Damage and 1 Knockdown.
+- Can be done in response to your opponent using a Damage or Knockdown token.
+If used as such a response, it is unblockable and undodgeable.

+Hidden Evidence (1 Complex Action, 1 Grapple, 1 Move)
+- Attempts to grab for 3 damage.

+Hold it (1 Complex Action, 2 Move)
+- Remove 2 Move tokens from an opponent.

+Induce Confession (1 Complex Action, 2 Damage)
+- Does no damage.
+Instead, it functions as if 2 Knockdown tokens were used on one opponent.

+Non Sequitor (1 Complex Action, 2 Move)
+- Acts as using 3 Move tokens.

+Objection (1 Complex Action, 1 Block, 1 Move)
+- Remove 2 Damage tokens from an opponent.